Skip to main content

 On-demand HLS

 Videos transcode to HLS via ffmpeg as they are needed.
-Cached renditions are served directly from the SvelteKit app — no separate media server required.
+Cached renditions are served directly from the app — no separate media server, no manual format conversion.

 Metadata

-Native TypeScript and Python plugins, plus Stash-compatible scrapers, expose providers for movies, series, performers, galleries, and audio behind one identify engine.
+TypeScript and Python plugins expose providers for movies, series, comics, performers, galleries, and audio.
+One identify engine covers your entire library.

 Operations